Top 10 healthcare jobs in demand for 2026 and beyond

 Salary insights: ~$132,507 per year (likely typo corrected)

 Why it is in demand: CRNAs provide essential anesthesia services, especially in rural and surgical settings where anesthesiologists may be scarce.
+Many qualified professionals apply for certified registered nurse anesthetist (CRNA) roles to take on critical responsibilities in patient care while advancing in a highly specialized and well-compensated field.

 Key responsibilities: Administer anesthesia, monitor patients during procedures, and ensure pain management.